The Landscape Architecture Professional Degree.

 Landscape architects provide a wide variety of professional services to individuals, organizations, corporations and government agencies.
 Landscape architects are involved in all phases of the development of a site, from the initial discussion of ideas through the construction of the project.
 Their duties require a variety of skills - site planning and design, site engineering, management and supervision.
 They work with architects, planners and engineers involving all aspects of our environment.

-The Department of Architecture and Landscape Architecture offers an accredited five-year course of study leading to a Bachelor of Landscape Architecture (B.L.A.).
-Students enroll as Pre-Landscape Architecture students in the freshman year, while completing preparatory courses, and then apply for full admission to the professional program in the sophomore year.
-The professional program includes a range of coursework intended to prepare graduates for entry into the profession of Landscape Architecture.
+The Department of Architecture and Landscape Architecture will begin offering a one-year course of study leading to a Master of Landscape Architecture (M.L.A.) in the fall of 2018.
+This new degree will require an accreditation visit by LAAB in the fall of 2019.
+Students begin as Pre-Landscape Architecture students in their freshman year working on preparatory courses and GenEd requirements.
+At the end of their first-year they apply for full admission into the professional program which begins in their sophomore year.
+This is a competitive process.
+Upon completing the BS in Environmental Design Degree students apply for admission into the NDSU Graduate School.
+This requires a min.
+GPA of 3.0.
+The new Master degree professional program includes a range of coursework intended to prepare graduates for entry into the profession of Landscape Architecture.

 Landscape Architecture Program Mission